lookageek/lookageek/README.md

 - 👋 Hi, I’m @lookageek
-- 👀 I’m interested in data platforms, language interpreters and compilers
+- 👀 I’m interested in data platforms, language interpreters and compilers, functional programming
 - 🌱 I’m currently working on a toy language compiler in go, learning scala, contributing to trino
 <!-- - 💞️ I’m looking to collaborate on ... -->
 <!-- - 📫 How to reach me ... -->